This privacy notice explains how we collect, use and disclose your personal information.

 By applying for insurance through us, you consent to us to collect, use and disclose personal information about you in the ways set out below.

 We cannot give you an insurance policy without your personal information.
+We may also be unable to administer your insurance policy or pay a claim.

 Generally, we collect: